quentgh/comics-gnrt/README.md

 # comics-gnrt
-A comics generator - html css js
+A comics generator - small project with html css js